Service Record — Michael Thomas Yarr

 1921 Retired.
 Served on the Board of management of St David's Home for Crippled Soldiers at Ealing, and of the Royal Normal School for the Blind at Norwood.

-On 26 Dec 1921, Major General M T Yarr KCMG CB was succeeded by Brevet Colonel Matthew Henry Gregson Fell FRCS DPH as Inspector of Medical Services
+On 26 December 1921, Major General M T Yarr KCMG CB was succeeded by Brevet Colonel Matthew Henry Gregson Fell FRCS DPH as Inspector of Medical Services attached to the London District.

 24 Apr 1937 Remained a bachelor.
 Died in a nursing home.